adexaja/adexaja/README.md

 Fullstack Developer, who love to learn new things
 -------------------------------------------------

-My name is Rezki Nasrullah, I'm a skilled backend developer with over 7 years of experience using Laravel.
+My name is Rezki Nasrullah, I'm a skilled backend developer with over 8 years of experience using Laravel and Go.
 I'm dedicated to continuous learning and eager to take on new challenges in a backend developer role.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [Rezki](http://rezki.web.id)